Access Adventure

 MoreLong description:

-Access Adventure is a collection of accessible routes crafted by Debbie, taking you from the spectacular Lake District to the Kent and Hampshire Coast, from the Yorkshire Dales to the Brecon Beacons and Wye Valley, and from the Isle of Skye to Rendlesham Forest's UFO trail.
-Each route is backed up with practical information and ideas for other adventures nearby, specifically written for wheelchair-users.
+Access Adventure takes readers from the Lake District to the Kent and Hampshire coast, the Yorkshire Dales to the Brecon Beacons and Wye Valley, and the Isle of Skye to Rendlesham Forest's UFO trail.
+Each accessible route comes with practical details and ideas for nearby adventures, all specifically written with wheelchair-users in mind.

 Table of Contents: